fdv/running-elasticsearch-fun-profit/101-use-case-migrating-cluster-over-ocean/101-use-case-migrating-cluster-over-ocean.md

 My main concern was about downtime: it was not an option.
 Otherwise I would have shutdown the whole cluster, rsync the data and restarted the Elasticsearch processes.

 To avoid downtime, I decided to connect both clusters and rely on Elasticsearch elasticity.
-It was made possible because this (rather small) cluster relied on unciast for discovery.
+It was made possible because this (rather small) cluster relied on unicast for discovery.
 With unicast discovery, you add a list of node in your Elasticsearch configuration, and you let it discover his pairs.
 This is something I did once, but not cross continent!

 First step was to connect both clusters using unicast.
 To do this, I've added the IP address of the Canadian master nodes to one of the French cluster nodes configuration.
 I updated both machines firewall rules to they were able to communicate on port 9300, then restarted the Elasticsearch process.